 Perennials are herbaceous (non-woody) plants that live for more than two years.
 Many perennials die down over winter and regrow in spring.
 Typically, they are grown for their flowers and are often used in large borders or mixed cottage gardens.

 Our Perennial Garden is one of our most dynamic gardens, with the pastel shades of our summer flowers changing to fiery golds and intense purples as autumn approaches.

 Perennials provide abundant and prolonged colour through summer and autumn.
 Some also flower well in winter and spring, meaning an exclusively perennial garden will be interesting throughout the year.
-When choosing perennials, consider both combinations of colour and texture.
+When choosing perennials, consider combinations of colour and texture.
 Some perennials have beautiful foliage that sets off more colourful companions.

 What to grow

-There are a wealth of beautiful perennials to suit all tastes, available in a huge range of colours, forms and fragrances.
+There are a wealth of beautiful perennials to suit all tastes, available in a vast range of colours, forms and fragrances.
 There are timeless classics, such as penstemons, asters, achilleas, cannas, dahlias, sedums and salvias, as well as more rare and unusual varieties.

 Want to grow perennials in your Auckland garden?
 For healthy plants with attractive foliage that flower over a prolonged period, visit our 'Plants for Auckland' database.

 For further suggestions, download our Perennials for Auckland brochure.

 - Most perennials are best grown in sunny places.